 After a 30 start rookie season, has started to collect injuries – elbow (including Tommy John surgery), oblique, broken foot, broken finger, herniated disc surgery, blisters…

 Very hard to run on, picks off someone every sixth start.

 1990 Stolmy Pimentel

 First major leaguer named Stolmy.
 Signed by Boston out of the Dominican Republic when just 16 years old, moved around some before landing with Pittsburgh and making the bigs in 2013.
-Traded to Texas for the 2015 season, signed with the Mets, but finished last season playing in Mexico.
-Fastball/Slider/Change guy, gets a few Ks and isn’t crazy wild, which will work for a few innings…
+Traded to Texas for the 2015 season, signed with the Mets, but finished his career playing in Mexico.
+Fastball/Slider/Change guy, gets a few Ks and isn’t crazy wild, which worked for a few innings…

 1991 Darnell Sweeney